 It is certainly an exciting time to be an entrepreneur.
-There is now a wealth of information made available through the internet and sites like Amazon are there to enable distribution.
+There is now a wealth of information made available through the internet and there are many retailers that are there to enable distribution.
 This has helped to lower the barriers to entry on starting your own business.
 However, before you go quitting your day job you still need something to get you started: an idea.
 Furthermore, you have to have an idea that you can sell.
 Fortunately, there are many tools out there to help you get started.
 By using these tools, you will come up with a product idea that is sure to fly off the shelves.

 Market Research with AdWords